Cultural outings organised by the association in 2024

 The musical gardens and the Trianon estate.

-Guided tour of the Grand Trianon, Petit Trianon and the Queen's Hamlet.
+Guided tour of the Grand Trianon, the Petit Trianon and the Queen’s Hamlet.

-The Grand Trianon, or Marble Trianon, was designed by Jules Hardouin-Mansart.
-Louis XIV liked to retire to this simple yet majestic country palace to escape the hustle and bustle of the Court.
+The Grand Trianon, or Marble Trianon, is the work of Jules Hardouin-Mansart.
+Louis XIV loved to retreat to this simple yet majestic country palace to escape the hustle and bustle of the Court.

 The Petit Trianon, designed by Ange-Jacques Gabriel, was intended for the private use of Louis XV and Madame de Pompadour.
-Louis XVI gave it to Marie-Antoinette, who made it her favourite residence, modelling it and the garden to her taste.
+It was given by Louis XVI to Marie-Antoinette, who made it her favourite retreat, modelling it to her own taste, along with the garden.

-The Hameau de la Reine is a group of eleven houses in a rural setting.
-It was a refuge for Queen Marie-Antoinette, who wished to look after her children here.
+The Queen’s Hamlet is a group of eleven houses set in a rural landscape.
+It served as a retreat for Queen Marie Antoinette, who wished to look after her children there.

-Napoleon 1st refurbished and restored it to host major festivities.
+Napoleon I had it refurbished and restored to host grand celebrations there.

-Napoleon 1st refurbished and restored it to host major festivities.
+Napoleon I had it refurbished and restored to host grand celebrations there.

 Thursday 21 March 2024